Alan-ocs/Obsidian-K8s/README.md

 # Obsidian Deployment on Kubernetes

 This documentation provides a guide to deploying the Obsidian on a Kubernetes cluster using Talos and MetalLB, managed via ArgoCD.
-Each component of the deployment is explained in detail to ensure a clear understanding of the process and its purpose.
+Each deployment component is explained in detail to ensure a clear understanding of the process and its purpose.

 ## Table of Contents